 Students with diabetes generally require no classroom accommodations.
 Occasionally they may need to snack during class.
 Students generally schedule time to eat before strenuous physical activity.
 Problems such as diabetic coma and insulin shock may occur when there is an imbalance of insulin, food, and energy expenditure.
-If these problems arise, please call the campus emergency number, ext.
-2333.
+If these problems arise, please call the campus emergency number, 925-969-3000

 Although these symptoms are sometimes invisible they may affect the student in a multitude of ways.
 The symptoms have a tendency to come and go, but they continue to progress.
 Understanding the fluctuations that may occur in the student's behavior makes it easier to understand variations in classroom performance.

 Students of short stature will have in-classroom access problems similar to those of a student in a wheelchair.

 Impairments range from problems with articulation or voice strength to being totally non-vocal.
 They include stuttering (repetition, blocks, and/or prolongations occasionally accompanied by distorted movements and facial expressions) chronic hoarseness (dysphonia), difficulty in evoking an appropriate word or term (nominal aphasia), and esophageal speech (resulting from a laryngectomy).
 Many students with speech impairments will be hesitant about participating in activities that require speaking.